 Among heavy training sessions and vigorous dryland sessions, the swimmers were also able to take in the sights, visiting the Meer Redwood Forest for a day with Coach Logan of Santa Clara, the Google Complex in Silicon-Valley, Alcatraz and Santa Cruz.
 Another highlight was riding bicycles across the Golden Gate Bridge - a truly surreal experience.

 The swimmers were also lucky enough to be invited to compete in the Coronado Swim Club 4th of July Open Water Race, in which all 3 swimmers, plus Seb, braved the cold water to race the half-mile.
 Everyone swam very well through raging seas, with the majority placing, but overall MVP was Seb, taking first place in the 30+ category.

-In 2019 and 2020, the club organised a team trip for our performance squad to swim at the Queensland State Open Championships.
-This event is prime preparation for the Victorian Long Course Championships, and the team obtained valuable race experience against a quality field.
-Several swimmers also made finals.
-This trip will equip them with the skills to race under highly competitive conditions.
+For several years, the club has organised a team trip for our performance squad to swim at the Queensland State Open Championships.
+This event is prime preparation for the Victorian Long Course Championships, and the team obtains valuable race experience against a quality field.
+Several swimmers have also made finals.
+This trip equips them with the skills to race under highly competitive conditions.

 2015 saw the first of our volunteering camps in India.
-Swimmers and coaches from Western Melbourne Propulsion travelled to New Delhi and Jaipoor, India, for our inaugural international training and community volunteering camp.
+Swimmers and coaches from Propulsion travelled to New Delhi and Jaipoor, India, for our international training and community volunteering camp.
 Our swimmers have been able to assist some of the world's most needy children, volunteering at a children's home in India.